ibm-cloud-docs/codeengine/build-tutorial-buildpacks.md

 For more information, see [Deploying applications](/docs/codeengine?topic=codeengine-application-workloads).

 Does your source code project use Dockerfile?
-Follow the same steps, but specify the `Kaniko` build strategy to build an image for your application or job.
+Follow the same steps, but specify the `Dockerfile` build strategy to build an image for your application or job.
 For more information about Dockerfile, see [Writing a Dockerfile for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-dockerfile).
 {: tip}

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.